dploeger/django-restviews/README.md

 * Column type
 * a "1" if this field is required

-The following column types are supported.
+The following field types are supported.
 They have a fitting presentation for the user and are validated.

 * string - A one line string (a type="text" when thinking in HTML-input-fields)